 Don’t cover the clay with plastic.
 You only need to place your clay on top of the plastic.
 Using plastic will protect the ware board over time.

 Make sure your clay is not too runny like slip.
 It needs to be hard enough to stay on your ware board.
-Flatten down the clay a bit if you need to, then slide the ware board right inside the pillowcase.
+Flatten the clay a bit if you need to, then slide the ware board inside the pillowcase.

 Now tie it up.